What are the goals of the GBR?

 A citizen scientist is a member of the general public who engages in scientific work, often in collaboration with professional scientists or scientific institutions.
 Citizen scientists may work alone or in teams, and in the case of Global Bird Rescue, will be gathering bird-building collision data for use in scientific studies.

-How do I use social media to draw attention to this campaign?
+How as a member of the public do I use social media to draw attention to this campaign?

 Our Facebook page will provide sharable content for you, and you will also be able to create your own content for the event by following the social media guidelines on our website.